ballerina-attic/stream-processing/README.md

     future ftr = start initRealtimeRequestCounter();

-    // Resource that handles the HTTP GET requests that are directed to a specific
-    // order using path '/orders/<orderID>
-    @http:ResourceConfig {
-        methods: ["GET"],
-        path: "/order/{orderId}"
-    }
-    findOrder(endpoint client, http:Request req, string orderId) {
-        // Find the requested order from the map and retrieve it in JSON format. json? payload = ordersMap[orderId];
-        http:Response response;
-        if (payload == null) {
-            payload = "Order : " + orderId + " cannot be found.";
-        }

-        // Set the JSON payload in the outgoing response message. response.setJsonPayload(payload);

-        // Send response to the client.
-        _ = client->respond(response);
-    }

     // Resource that handles the HTTP POST requests that are directed to the path
     // '/orders' to create a new Order.
     @http:ResourceConfig {